LobodPl/AGB_LIPO/README.md

 * Full circuit redesign.

 ## 01.06.2020
-* One more time full circuit redesign.
+* One more full circuit redesign.

+## 17.06.2020
+* Finall release.
+PCB is now working corectly.